sagar-shivappa/EkartFullStack-MEAN/frontend/FRONTEND_README.md

 - **Does login process** using `login` from `HttpService`.
 - Use **onSubmit()** function to call the `login` method from `HttpService` service.
 - Pass username and password parameters
+- On success pass "Login successful" to **setMessenger** of `HttpService` to display the message
-- On success, route the page to products, with window alter message "Login successful"
+- On success route the page to _products_
 - Use **setToken** from AuthService to save the response, username, user_id and token in local storage
 - If any error occurs, show the error message in window alert